qasxxsaq/1724project/README.md

 Backend: TypeScript, Express.js
 Tailwind CSS will be used for styling.
 shadcn/ui library will be used to assist development and improve efficiency.
+Responsive frontend designs will be implemented, such as live notification and live dashboard updates.

 #### Database schema and relationships
 TypeScript will be used for all backend/server code, and the relational database will be created using PostgreSQL.